 Essex & Suffolk Water

-Currently customers in Witham (Essex) can order a free water and energy saving visit under the Every Drop Counts initiative, and all customers of E&SW can order free water saving products to save on water bills, E&SW also run an educational campaign Super Splash Heroes.
+All Essex & Suffolk Water (ESW) customers can order free water saving products to save money on their water bills.
+Some customers can order a free water and energy saving visit under the Every Drop Counts initiative.
+ESW also run an educational campaign Super Splash Heroes.